by Mog,Justin M — last modified Sep 16, 2014 11:39 AM

 → Gray Street Farmers' Market – Thursdays 10:30-2:00 (May-Oct), 400 block E. Gray St. (HSC)

-→ Find the market closest to you: Louisville Farmers Market Directory
+→ Find markets close to you: Louisville Farmers Market Directory

-→ Get 100% locally-sourced food year-round just blocks from Belknap campus at The Root Cellar (Kentucky & Swan)
+→ Get 100% locally-sourced food year-round at The Root Cellar

 → Subscribe to a Community Supported Agriculture (CSA) program

-→ Grow your own in one of UofL's Campus Gardens
+→ Learn to grow food in one of UofL's Campus Gardens

-→ Ask for local at stores, restaurants and UofL Dining venues
+→ Ask for local food at stores, restaurants and UofL Dining venues

 → Request local food when ordering catering for events.
 Local food caterers listed here.